 For resident students, the official withdrawal date from the Office of the Registrar is the date used to determine Housing refunds.
 Meal Plans are non-refundable.

-Student's should complete the Withdrawal/Leave of Absence form in the Office of the Registrar and, if a resident student, notify the Housing Office.
+Student's should complete the Withdrawal or Leave of Absence form in the Office of the Registrar and, if a resident student, notify the Housing Office.
 Housing charges are prorated upon leave of absence or withdrawal depending on when the student leaves student housing.
 To determine how your housing charges will be adjusted, visit the Housing Cancellation section of the Housing Office webpage or contact the Housing office by calling 310-338-2963.

 Adjustments to Financial Aid Awards